unlock-protocol/unlock/unlock-protocol-com/blog/udt-disclosure.md

 ---
 title: UDT Vulnerability Disclosure
-subTitle: Last week, we identified a serious vulnerabiity in the UDT contract.
+subTitle: Last week, we identified a serious vulnerability in the UDT contract.
 It is now fixed and has not been exploited.
 authorName: Julien Genestoux
 description: While working on debugging a signature issue in the UDT contract, we identified a critical vulnerability.
 This vulnerability was introduced in a UDT contract upgrade on August 2nd 2021 and discovered on October 14th around 1045AM ET.
 A patch was successfully deployed on the same day at about 1PM ET.
 The vulnerability was not exploited.
 image: https://unlock-protocol.com/static/images/blog/emergency-upgrade-1-3/code_vulnerability.jpg